 Languages are entities that are alive and in constant flux, and their extinction is not new; however, the pace at which languages are disappearing today has no precedent and is alarming.
 Over 40 percent of the world’s approximate 7,000 languages are at risk of disappearing.
 But today we have tools and technology at our fingertips that could become a game changer.

 Google oversaw the development and launch of this project with the long term goal for it to be led by true experts in the field of language preservation.
-As such, oversight of the project has transitioned to First Peoples' Cultural Council and The Institute for Language Information and Technology (The Linguist List) at Eastern Michigan University in coordination with the Governance Committee.
+As such, oversight of the project transitioned to First Peoples' Cultural Council and the Institute for Language Information and Technology at Eastern Michigan University.
+The project is now managed by First Peoples' Cultural Council and the Endangered Languages Catalogue/Endangered Languages Project (ELCat/ELP) team at Eastern Michigan University in coordination with the Governance Council.

-This project is being guided by an active Governance Committee that bring diverse perspectives, talents and commitments to the project.
+This project is being guided by an active Governance Council and Advisory Committee that bring diverse perspectives, talents and commitments to the project.
 Membership will be by invitation only.
-Current members are:
+Current Governance Council members are: